itsf4llofstars/scripts/bash/tar-dotfiles.md

 $ ./tar-dotfiles.sh [-h|--help]
 ```

 Will clear the terminal and print a short help text.
-The script will not create the tar file if the<br>
+The script will not create the tar file if<br>
--h or --help options are passed.<br>
+the -h or --help options are passed.<br>

 <br>